linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 2.md

 ## c.
 Compute scenario DV 01,  Duration and Convexity for US on-the-run treasuries (using calibrated yield curve)

-Compute the scenario DV 01,  [[An Analytical Decomposition of Forward Rates|Duration and Convexity]] metrics using +/-1 bp interest rate shocks,  as described in Section 6.
-"Market Data Scenarios" in the [[Introduction to QuantLib Python|QuantLib]] Basic notebook.
+Compute the scenario DV 01,  [Duration and Convexity](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%208/An%20Analytical%20Decomposition%20of%20Forward%20Rates.md) metrics using +/-1 bp interest rate shocks,  as described in Section 6.
+"Market Data Scenarios" in the [QuantLib](../../Course%20Notes/Python/QuantLib-Python/Introduction%20to%20QuantLib%20Python.md) Basic notebook.

-Remember that DV 01 = Dirty_Price * [[Key Rates O1s Durations and Hedging|Duration]].
+Remember that DV 01 = Dirty_Price * [Duration](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%205/Key%20Rates%20O1s%20Durations%20and%20Hedging.md).

 Extend the dataframe with the following scenario sensitivities metrics: